anidhamal/SDC/CarND-Traffic-Sign-Classfier-Project/writeup.md

 ![alt text][image_test1]

+First image is easy to identify.
+It doesn’t have any difficult characteristics.

+Second image is little difficult as it has white and blue background with more brightness.

+Third image is difficult to identify as image is taken with an angle.

+Forth image is easy to identify.

+Fifth image is difficult as it has green background but right brightness and contrast

+Sixth image is difficult to identify as it’s not clear due to low brightness and dark green background

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).